sailwalpranjal/MarkdownEditSuite/README.md

 5. **Submit a Pull Request:** Navigate to the original repository and click the "New Pull Request" button.

 ## Future Plans
-We are excited about the future enhancements we plan to incorporate into MarkdownEditSuite.
+We are excited about the future enhancements we plan to incorporate into Markdown_Editor.
 Here are some of the key areas we aim to improve:

 - **Improved UI:** Enhance the user interface to provide a superior user experience with an intuitive design and seamless functionality.
 - **Extended Markdown Support:** Incorporate support for additional Markdown syntax and extensions, allowing for more versatile and comprehensive document creation.